rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

   }
 }
 ```
 Each of these ports are 32-bit numbers and can be read and written to.
 A port can be thought of as an offset within the device.
-For more information regarding refer [OS Dev PCI](http://wiki.osdev.org/PCI).
+For more information regarding this refer [OS Dev Wiki : PCI](http://wiki.osdev.org/PCI).
 Read [this](https://en.wikipedia.org/wiki/PCI_configuration_space#Hardware_implementation) and [this](https://en.wikipedia.org/wiki/PCI_configuration_space#Software_implementation).
-Now we query the *address port* of a PCI device by building the I/O address for each device given the device number  and bus number.
-This query will output the information of vendorID, deviceID etc.., of the device into the data port of the device.
-We go step-by-step.
+Now we query the `address port` of a PCI device by building the I/O address for each device given the device number  and bus number.
+This query will output the information about vendorID, deviceID etc.., of the device into the data port of the device.
+Let's go step-by-step.

 The below code snippet will build the address to be queried in the I/O address space we discussed earlier.
 As we can see the device number cannot be greater than 31.
 Now we build the I/O address.
 The 32nd MSB will be 1, indicates that the address query should go to I/O space.
 The first 16 bits correspond to the _bus number_, next 5 bits belong to the _device number_, next 3 bits correspond to the _function number_ and the remaining bits are offset bits.
 ```rust